brennane/RepRapGuru/Kit_Review.md

 Buy it if you are relatively confident in tinkering and willing to accept having to figure out whether you are facing a part problem, build problem, or calibration issue.

-## Overall: "B"
+## Overall:

-I think its a relatively complete kit with some minor issues.
+I think its a relatively complete kit with minor issues.
 If you want a frustration-free build experience for a Prusa i3 printer ...  you might want to spend a lot more and get a Prusa i3 kit for many times tthe cost of this kit:  for a clone I am happy at this price point.

 - Parts: I did find some issues with my parts that needed revision.
 Most (all) parts a generic ones you will find for DIY kits on 3d forums, etc.
 - Completeness: This is a good functional printer, but lacks some of the nicer touches other kits have such as auto-leveling and a good quality filament spool.